Ada-Developers-Academy/ada-precourse-v2/intro-to-python/loops.md

     return user_input
 ```

 Notice that our solution uses a `not` in the while test.
 This operator negates, or inverts, a boolean value.
-We could use a flag that is set it to true, and then when we get valid input set it to false.
+We could use a flag that is set it to `True`, and then when we get valid input set it to `False`.
 Think about the readability of our code in that case.
-It would not make sense to have a variable named valid_input set to true, if we are trying to get a valid input at the end (starting with flag that is `True` then setting it to `False` makes it seem like we're not getting valid input).
+It would not make sense to have a variable named `valid_input` set to `True`, if we are trying to get a valid input at the end (starting with flag that is `True` then setting it to `False` makes it seem like we're not getting valid input).
 Changing the variable name to something like `attempting_valid_input` would work better to make the code readable.
 In that case, the code would look like this:

 ```python
 def get_number_from_user():
     attempting_valid_input = True
     user_input = None

     while attempting_valid_input:
         user_input_string = input("Guess the number: ")